 The purpose of social lending is to help prevent financial problems and indebtedness, and to help people manage independently.

-About 20 municipalities provide social loans for their residents.
 Social lending is being developed to help people deal with unexpected financial problems.

 The MSAH is responsible for preparing legislation on social lending.

 Social loans may be granted at a reasonable rate of interest for a variety or reasons

 Wellbeing services counties may grant social loans to people who, due to their small income and scant financial means, are unable to get reasonable terms of credit elsewhere, but who are nevertheless able to repay loans.